Information For Poster Presenters

 iPoster Format

-ASHA uses a digital platform for posters called iPosters, which allows you to create interactive, multimedia presentations.
+ASHA uses the iPosters virtual platform.
+The iPosters platform allows you to create interactive, multimedia presentations.
 We invite you to take a look at the iPosters gallery to see some examples of what presenters at other conferences have created.

-All poster presenters (both in-person and virtual-only) are required to upload their poster and record their 15-minute audio presentation using the iPoster platform to be included in the Virtual Extra online program from November 20–December 10.
-If you do not wish to create an interactive iPoster, you may upload a static PDF poster to the iPoster platform but you will still need to record the audio portion of your presentation using the platform.
+All poster presenters (both in-person and virtual-only) are required to create (or upload their pre-created poster) and record (or upload their pre-recorded) 15-minute audio presentation using the iPoster platform to be included in the Virtual Program online program from November 11–November 30.
+If you do not wish to create an interactive iPoster, you may upload a static PDF to the iPoster platform but you will still need to record the audio portion (upload the pre-recorded audio) of your presentation using the platform.

 Instructions for Poster Presenters

-After acceptance, we will provide all poster presenters (both in-person and virtual-only) with instructions for preparing and uploading their digital posters and then recording their 15-minute audio presentation.
-Your poster presentation must be uploaded by October 31, well in advance of the ASHA Convention.
+After acceptance, we will provide all primary poster presenters (both in-person and virtual-only) with instructions for preparing and uploading their posters and then recording or uploading their 15-minute audio presentation.
+Your poster presentation must be uploaded by October 30, well in advance of the ASHA Convention.
 This additional lead time is needed for quality assurance testing.
 If your presentation is not uploaded by the deadline, or if it does not have a full 15 minutes of audio narration, we will administratively withdraw it from the program.

-Virtual poster presenters do not have any scheduled live interaction with attendees, however, you should regularly log into the iPoster platform and/or check your email for notifications between November 20–December 10 so you may answer any questions submitted by viewers.
+Virtual poster presenters do not have any scheduled live interaction with attendees, however, you should regularly log into the iPoster platform and/or check your email for notifications between November 11–November 30 so you may answer any questions submitted by viewers.

 Registration